brianssparetime/blog/content/posts/plant-water-bot/index.md

 There are deeply nested if statements, and code for particular states is scattered across teh file.
 Keeping track of timers and not blocking was even more confusing.

-For the water bot, I wanted a cleaner more advanced architecture.
+For the water bot, I cut the noodle into one object per hardware unit, one object per UI screen.

-Basically, each sensor, output, or subsystem gets its own file and object.
-That object provides a initial setup function, and an update function (that gets called in the loop).
+Each sensor, output, or subsystem gets its own file and object.
+That object provides an initial setup function, and an update function (that gets called in the loop).
+Thus all code related to a particular function lives in the same place.

-UI states are also defined, each providing an init, update, and their own handling of any inputs.
+UI states work the same way, each providing an init, update, and their own handling of any inputs.

+Each update routine holds and checks its own timers independently without blocking (no delay() calls, only checking whether millis() is >= some interval plus a stored start time from millis() earlier, and some counters rolling minutes to hours).

-The running state's update code checks to see if it needs to transition to another state (e.g. the inactive state checks for a button press to change to the active state, which checks for a button press to select a menu item)
+The running state's update code handles state transitions by checking inputs and calling the new state (e.g. the inactive state checks for a button press to change to the active state, which checks for a button press to select a menu item...).

-This keeps all related code together, keeps the organization simple and resuable, and is infinitely a better way to make an Arduino project.
+This modular state machine approach keeps all related code together, keeps the organization simple and reusable, and is infinitely better for an Arduino project.

 A barebones example of this setup is [here](https://github.com/brianssparetime/UI_FSM_example).